Peripheral Nerve Surgery

 What is peripheral nerve surgery used for?

-Peripheral nerve surgery can be used to treat more than 100 different injuries, diseases, or conditions.
+Peripheral nerve surgery can be used to treat more than 100 different peripheral nerve injuries, diseases, or conditions.
 Some of these include:

 Am I a good candidate for peripheral nerve surgery?